Forty-four useful tools to use off-grid for power-out scenarios, emergencies, or SHTF.

 The chain can be moved up and down to increase or decrease the pot’s distance from the heat of the fire, which allows you to control cooking temperatures.

-A tripod and a couple of excellent cast iron pans is a great way to provide an outdoor cooking station where the family can congregate.
+A tripod and a couple of excellent cast iron pans are a great way to provide an outdoor cooking station where the family can congregate.

 Round Tripod Grill

-A tripod grill is hooked underneath a cooking tripod and suspended over the fire—a convenient addition to a “no electricity” outdoor kitchen.
+A tripod grill is hooked underneath a cooking tripod and suspended over the fire—a convenient addition to an Off-grid outdoor kitchen.

 Tip: You can make a tripod from small saplings